 Meet the Board

-Jung Kim was elected to the District 97 Board of Education on April 2, 2019.
-Her term on the board will expire in 2023.
+Gavin Kearney was first elected to the District 97 Board of Education on April 2, 2019, and was re-elected on April 4, 2023.
+His current term on the board will expire in 2027.

 Nancy Ross Dribin was elected to the District 97 Board of Education on April 6, 2021.
 Her term on the board will expire in 2025.